LogoLogo

 Liquid Customizations & Custom Bundles

-In the Shopify theme that the bundle has been saved to, find the snippets that begin with smartrr-bundle-.
+In the Shopify theme that the bundle has been saved to, click the "more options" icon left of the Customize button, click Edit code and search for snippets that begin with smartrr-bundle-.

 In the example above, we've created the bundle All In Cheese and Fruit Bundle in Smartrr.
 The corresponding file smartrr-bundle-all-in-cheese-and-fruit-bundle.liquid has been injected into the theme's code.
 This file contains information about the bundle's name and slug, both of which need to be sent to the cart.